publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptD/m__us_usc_t21_s861.md

     (f) __Distribution of controlled substance to pregnant individual__

         Except as authorized by this subchapter, it shall be unlawful for any person to knowingly or intentionally provide or distribute any controlled substance to a pregnant individual in violation of any provision of this subchapter.
-Any person who violates this subsection shall be subject to the provisions of subsections (b), (c), and (e) of this section.
+Any person who violates this subsection shall be subject to the provisions of subsections (b), (c), and (e).

 ([Pub.
 L. 91–513, title II][/us/pl/91/513/tII], § 420, formerly § 405B, as added [Pub.
 L. 99–570, title I][/us/pl/99/570/tI], § 1102, Oct.
 27, 1986, [100 Stat.
 3207–10][/us/stat/100/3207-10]; amended [Pub.
 L. 100–690, title VI][/us/pl/100/690/tVI], §§ 6452(b)(1), 6459, 6470(d), Nov.
 18, 1988, [102 Stat.
 4371][/us/stat/102/4371], 4373, 4378; renumbered § 420 and amended [Pub.
 L. 101–647, title X][/us/pl/101/647/tX], §§ 1002(c), 1003(c), title XXXV, § 3599L, Nov.
 29, 1990, [104 Stat.
 4827][/us/stat/104/4827], 4829, 4932.)